-The Company always measures the allowance for expected credit losses on accounts receivable from brokerage, underwriting and market maker services at an amount equal to lifetime ECL using a provision matrix, which is based on historical and statistical data.
+The Company always measures the allowance for expected credit losses on accounts receivable from brokerage services and trust management at an amount equal to lifetime ECL using a provision matrix, which is based on historical and statistical data.
 The Company measures the allowance for expected credit losses on accounts receivable from dividends and coupon receivable using the general impairment model.